-A few weeks ago, I spent the day with two of the members of our AMR group, Doug and Tyler, installing cameras on a local beef and Morgan horse farm.
-While dairies tend to be the most common customers for camera installations, the AMR group installs cameras on a variety of different types of farms.
+A few weeks ago, I spent the day with two of the members of our IFS group, Doug and Tyler, installing cameras on a local beef and Morgan horse farm.
+While dairies tend to be the most common customers for camera installations, the IFS group installs cameras on a variety of different types of farms.
 Regardless of the type of animal the farm is working with, cameras can bring many of the same benefits to the business.
-One of the many great things about the Dairy One AMR group is that not only are they highly knowledgeable in regard to the hardware, software, and other technology they work with, but they also know animals.
+One of the many great things about the Dairy One IFS group is that not only are they highly knowledgeable in regard to the hardware, software, and other technology they work with, but they also know animals.
 Prior to Dairy One, Doug owned and operated his own small dairy, and Tyler is still active on his family’s dairy today.
 Installations can involve equipment, sounds, and people that animals do not associate with their normal routine.
-The animal and farm experience Doug, Tyler, and the rest of the AMR group bring to the farm allows them to complete installations with minimal disruption to your animals and daily routine.
+The animal and farm experience Doug, Tyler, and the rest of the IFS group bring to the farm allows them to complete installations with minimal disruption to your animals and daily routine.

 The camera installation process begins as a conversation.
 Why are you looking to have cameras installed?
 What are your expectations for these cameras?
 What do you need them to do?
-These are questions that Brandon, another member of our AMR group, discussed with the owners prior to install.
+These are questions that Brandon, another member of our IFS group, discussed with the owners prior to install.
 Brandon spent an afternoon on the farm creating a plan with the owners that would meet their needs and ensure the install was as efficient and smooth as possible.
 This particular farm was looking to have four cameras installed: two in their calving pens, one in a horse stall to use for foal watch, and one that looked out over the driveway for security purposes.
 Gathering this information beforehand also ensured that the appropriate cameras and necessary equipment were brought to the farm on the day of the install.

 Upon arrival on install day, Doug, Tyler, and I walked around with the owners to review the plan Brandon and the rest of the group had developed.
 At this time the owners also expressed some additional places they would be interested in placing cameras in the future.
 The horse barn in particular presented a few unique opportunities for cameras that we may not typically think of on dairies.
 For boarding facilities in particular, having cameras in the riding arena can be a great safety feature.
 The indoor riding arena and horse barns at this particular farm were not easy to see from the house.
 The owner expressed some concern about boarders riding and handling their horses unsupervised and felt cameras would be a great addition for safety and liability.
 She felt having cameras on tack rooms and storage areas would be an added security comfort for boarders as well.
 Of course, having cameras in stalls at foaling facilities allow owners and managers to monitor pregnant mares as they near their foaling dates, but cameras can also provide general monitoring of all horses while you’re off the farm.